 No. The purpose of the visit is to validate your self-assessment.
 Your pharmacy will already have received the Healthy Living Pharmacy logo and registration certificate.

 The Royal Society for Public Health, on behalf of Public Health England, will ask you to cease using the Healthy Living Pharmacy logo and your certificate will be retracted.
 The pharmacy will be also removed from the registry and may not be able to progress to Level 2 and Level 3 with local schemes.

-Are there any fees associated with the registration and quality assurance process for the profession-led process for the Level 1 HLP pilot?
+Are there any fees associated with the registration and quality assurance process for the profession-led process for the Level 1 HLP scheme?

-No, this pilot scheme is fully funded by PHE.
+No, this scheme is fully funded by PHE.

 If you would like any further information, please email us or call 020 7265 7322.